aio2404/orangehrm/terraform/DEPLOYMENT_GUIDE.md

 # OrangeHRM Terraform Deployment Guide

+## 🚀 OrangeHRM Terraform Deployment Guide

+This guide provides complete instructions for deploying OrangeHRM on Kubernetes using Terraform, with full automation and cross-platform compatibility.

 ## Prerequisites

 Before deploying OrangeHRM with Terraform, ensure you have the following tools installed and configured: